Charchit-Sharma/CV_Assessor/README.md

 ## 🙌 Credits

-Built with ❤️ by [Your Name] using:
+Built with ❤️ by Charchit Sharma using:

 - Google Gemini API
 - LangChain